SoumilBhandari/SecuriVax/README.md

 HopHacks 2026 · Healthcare track

-> On outreach, the vaccine vial monitor is often the only monitor, and it can't see freezing.
+> On outreach, the vaccine vial monitor (VVM) is often the only monitor.
+The color of the VVM is assessed by the human eye, and is subject to misinterpretation.

 > Rapid tests have no monitor at all.
 We tell the health worker whether this box is still good.

 The weakest stretch is the outreach carrier.
-UNICEF recommends electronic freeze indicators for cold boxes and fridges have 30-day loggers, but a freeze indicator gives one pass/fail for the whole trip, and a VVM shows heat but not freezing.
+UNICEF recommends electronic freeze indicators for cold boxes and fridges have 30-day loggers, but a freeze indicator gives one pass/fail for the whole trip, and a VVM shows heat exposure but not freezing.
-We say when and where it happened, and give a verdict for the product in each box.
+We say when and where it happened, and give a verdict for the product's viability in each box.

-SecuriVax puts a cheap, battery-powered ESP32 node (temperature + humidity) inside the carrier, plus a Samsung SmartTag for location.
-Every box gets an NFC sticker.
+SecuriVax puts a economical, battery-powered ESP32 node (temperature + humidity) inside the carrier, plus a Samsung SmartTag for location.
+Every vaccine box gets an NFC sticker.
 A health worker taps the box and gets **USE / QUARANTINE / DISCARD** for *that product*, worked out from everything the box has been through.